 During my career, injuries were inevitable and reoccurring.
 I spent some time in physio, like most dancers.
-Fortunately I was recommended to try hot yoga and immediately I felt the effect on my body.
+Fortunately, I was recommended to try hot yoga and immediately, I felt the effect on my body.

+In 2012 I returned home and quickly realised hot yoga classes in Edinburgh were extremely limited, and I wanted to share this specialised yoga with the city.
 I was very proud to open one of the first hot yoga studios in Edinburgh in 2013 and can honestly say it’s the best decision I have ever made.
-I get my own practice in plus I get to share this beautiful practice with others.
-Watching them improve, grow and change fills my heart.
+I get my own practice in, plus I get to share this beautiful practice with others.
+Watching them improve, grow, and change fills my heart.

 My intention was to create a space that felt safe for others to come along and be themselves.

 Each teacher is specially chosen for their unique style and amazing ability to connect with others.

 I believe that you can cure/improve/change your body/self/life through the tools of yoga.
 There is no easy, quick fix in life.
 We must earn our success and therefore be proud of our achievements.

 Become a yogi and enhance your life.